AhmedRebai/fin_ml_projects_polytechnique_tunisie_option_eges/project1/README.md

-# Steps of the project 1:
+# Steps of the project 1: Implementing a systematic strategy in the FX market (alpha signals research and dynamic diversification)

 We will follow the IBM Master plan methodology "The Foundational Methodology":